Internal Medicine Residency Curriculum - Inpatient Medicine

 From 9 - 10:30, both teams do bedside patient care work rounds with their team's hospitalist attending.
 At 10:30, team residents lead multidisciplinary rounds with the care coordinator, social worker, therapists, and nutritionists.

 At 3 pm, the ward team meets again for afternoon rounds with the attending to review the patient care plan for the current day and prioritizing task list for remainder of the day.
-This is also an opportunity for ‘bring-backs’.
-Clinical questions come up during routine care of patients during work rounds and are assigned to team members.
+This is also an opportunity for ‘bring-backs’: clinical questions come up during routine care of patients during work rounds and are assigned to team members.
 Emphasis is placed on learning to manage common and “cannot miss” diagnosis, learning to generate clinical questions and applying available evidence to patient care decisions.
-Case discussions may also focus on issues related to cultural competence, ethics, health systems, and population health sciences.
+Case discussions may also focus on issues related to cultural competence, ethics and health systems.

 Monday and Thursday have noon conferences.
 On Monday, this occurs on 4West workroom and is case based resident led exercise in clinical reasoning and diagnostic decision making.
 On Thursday the conference is in Learning center C/D and is a different activity each week of the month.
 Sometimes it's a house officer meeting with the program directors or a meeting of the house officer union (CIR); sometimes it's a resident-led journal club or case presentation; sometimes it's a reflective session on the art of medicine - CHA's unique Food for the Soul series.